 - misuse of market power;

-- exclusive dealing, including third line forcing (i.e. when a supplier places a condition on the supply of its goods or services that the customer must acquire goods or services of a particular type from a third person nominated by the supplier); and
+- exclusive dealing, including third line forcing (for example, when a supplier places a condition on the supply of its goods or services that the customer must acquire goods or services of a particular type from a third person nominated by the supplier); and

 - resale price maintenance.

-Companies should be mindful of the cartel provisions of the Competition and Consumer Act 2010.
+Companies should be mindful of the cartel provisions of the CC Act.
 Cartel provisions in contracts, arrangements or understandings between parties that are, or would otherwise be, in competition with each other may involve:

 - price fixing;